 Our best guess was that he was possibly dropped during the shipping process from Montana to Iowa when he was only weeks old.
-However, after receiving several bobcats and lynx from the same breeder, it became clear that many had similar neurological issues.
+However, after rescuing several bobcats and lynx bought from the same breeder, it became clear that many had similar neurological issues.
 Unfortunately, this breeder is still selling wildcats via the internet.

 After he pulled through his long ordeal, the staff decided to give him a proper name.
 They decided on Jenga.
 But the name never stuck the same way as Baby did, so we simply decided to combine all three making him sound like royalty!